dicom-rs/dicom-rs.github.io/content/_index.md

 ### Example

-Fetch a DICOM file and read its contents as a dictionary of elements.
+Fetch a DICOM file and read its contents as a dictionary of data set elements.

 ```rust
 use dicom::object::open_file;